 Given the rapid development of DAPs in the last 2 years, it is totally unsurprising to see FiiO launch a revised edition of their original and very successful X7 flagship DAP which launched in late 2015.
 FiiO has always been consistent in a product life cycle of around 18 months and the TOTL DAP cycle seems to be no different.

 FiiO also has a habit of dovetailing their products with a defined vision and very often they lead to the market with a new product feature, that if successful, find themselves integrating into succeeding products.

-The fact that the material cost of the ES9028PRO is considerably higher than the ES9018 yet the older FiiO X7 price point has been largely retained be considered a very positive plus point.
+The fact that the material cost of the ES9028PRO is considerably higher than the ES9018 yet the older FiiO X7 price point has been largely retained is considered a very positive plus point.

 Gone are the more sedate straight lines of the older X7 and in comes the new left panel accented rotary volume dial design of the X5 Mark 3.
-This now harmonizes the design cues between both DAP lines as well as offering a more tactile and easier to use volume control experience that brings it up to speed with today’s typical competing DAP designs.
+This now harmonizes the design cues between both DAP lines as well as offers a more tactile and easier-to-use volume control experience that brings it up to speed with today’s typical competing DAP designs.

 FiiO also claims it should be a little easier to use than before with a slightly lighter weight and a little height and thickness taken off the Mark II.

 Everything else is being pitched as being faster and easier to use (streamlined OS plus 2GB RAM), easier to connect to the outside world (improved WiFi and BT support), more output functionality (additional optical output), and capable of storing a lot more music and files than the previous model (dual memory slots).